LBPHacker/R316/manual.md

 #### `.debug_areas` property

 Boolean, optional, defaults to `false`.
 If `true`, once the script is done plotting, it enters visual debug mode, with areas made visible.
 Areas cover parts of the plotted structures, and hovering over them displays their names.
 This mode can be exited by running `r3plot.unregister()` in the console.

+#### `.clear_sim` property

+Boolean, optional, defaults to `false`.
+If `true`, the script erases the simulation and changes some simulation options to get the best possible performance.
+The computer and its peripherals are generally not sensitive to these settings, the intent is simply best performance.

 ### Of the computer itself